 - Check for hemoglobin levels and other danger signs and follow up with your doctor whenever required

-Just like pregnancy, postnatal period is also a special period and can come up with its own challenges for parents.
+Just like pregnancy, the postnatal period is also a special period and can come up with its own challenges for parents.
 Your preparation should not be limited to just pregnancy but it must also be in consideration to the postnatal concerns and care.

 Leave a Comment